 The Platinum Awards Credit Card offers customers the flexibility of two cards: Amex and MasterCard.
 We suggest you stick with the American Express option, however, as you'll get double the points for every dollar you spend.
 The points you earn do not expire, but after earning the first 150,000 points, there is a reduced earn rate up to a maximum of 250,000 points in a year.
 Just be aware that some merchants do charge higher service fees for processing Amex card payments so weigh this up and if it's not in your interest, use the MasterCard that comes with the account.
-No matter which card you decide to swipe with, as long as you spend at least $1,000 on the Platinum Awards Credit Card by 31 July, you'll receive a mega 80,000 bonus points.

 You can choose to redeem your points through a range of airline programs or redeem points at Flight Centre, instore at Myer, gift cards, cash back or many other items from the Awards website, which according to Roy Morgan is the most extensive rewards program of any bank in Australia.